mileswd/mac2imgur/README.md

 If something isn't working as expected, feel free to [submit an issue](https://github.com/rauix/mac2imgur/issues).

-On the same note, pull requests to fix issues or add features are greatly appreciated - fork away! ;D
+On the same note, pull requests to fix issues add features or simply to improve the codebase are greatly appreciated - fork away! ;D